mgp/iron-cushion/README.markdown

 * `database_address`: The address of the database, of the form `http://hostname:port` or `http://ipaddress:port`.
 * `database_name`: The name of the database.
 * `num_connections`: The number of concurrent connections to establish to the database.
+* `json_document_schema_file`: A JSON file describing the schema of documents created during the benchmark.
-* `document_schema_file`: An XML file describing the schema of documents created during the benchmark.
+* `xml_document_schema_file`: An XML file describing the schema of documents created during the benchmark.

-Note that while CouchDB is schemaless, the `document_schema_file` allows the user to specify the level of complexity for generated documents.
+Either `json_document_schema_file` or `xml_document_schema_file` must be provided.
+Note that while CouchDB is schemaless, this schema provides a template for generated documents, and allows the user to control their level of complexity.
 For more details, see "Document Generation" below.

 ### Bulk Insert Flags

 * `num_documents_per_bulk_insert`: The number of documents in each bulk insert operation.
 * `num_bulk_insert_operations`: The number of bulk insert operations performed by each connection.

-For example, if `num_connections` is `50`, `num_documents_per_bulk_insert` is `2000`, and `num_bulk_insert_operations` is `10`, then after the bulk insert phase there will be 50 x 2,000 x 10 = 1,000,000 documents in the database.
+For example, if `num_connections` is `50`, `num_documents_per_bulk_insert` is `1000`, and `num_bulk_insert_operations` is `20`, then after the bulk insert phase there will be 50 x 1,000 x 20 = 1,000,000 documents in the database.

 ### CRUD Flags